-Food is very important for torkie.
+Food is very important for torkie, and do you want to know what is the best food for a Torkie?
 Proper food can make torkie healthier.
-This guide introduces some of torkie’s dietary needs and tips.
-I hope this guide can help you.
+This guide introduces some of torkie’s dietary needs and tips, which may help you.

 If you want to keep torkie healthy and long-lived, all torkies need a balanced diet.
 Most experts and experienced pet owners find that dry food is the best choice for their torkie.
 So when you choose torkie’s food, you can choose kibble, because it can meet all your torkie’s food needs and support their overall health.
 Like most dogs, torkie will need high quality dry food.
 Torkie needs high-quality kibble food, made from natural high-grade ingredients suitable for their individual needs.
 This means they need dry food that suits their size and level of activity, as well as torkie’s age group (puppies, adults, seniors).
 In most cases, small variety or toy variety formula is your best choice.